tomchen-ctj/notes/Arxiv notes.md

 ## Bridge-Tower: Building Bridges Between Encoders in Vision-Language Representation Learning

 Existing vision-language models either use lightweight uni-modal encoders and learn to extract, align and fuse both modalities simultaneously in a cross-modal encoder, or feed the last-layer unimodal features directly into the top cross-modal encoder, ignoring the semantic information at the different levels in the deep uni-modal encoders.
 Authors propose the Bridge-Tower that consists of a visual encoder, a textual encoder, a cross-modal encoder, and multiple lightweight bridge layers. [link](https://arxiv.org/pdf/2206.08657.pdf)

+## Crafting Better Contrastive Views for Siamese Representation Learning

+Random cropping may not the best choise for contrastive learning:

+1. False-positive: object vs. background
+2. Trivial pair: too similar for optimization

+Propose a novel data augmentation method called contrastive crop: Take semantic information into account and increase variance between positive views.
+Generate a bounding box of the object from the heatmap.
+And use the bounding box as a guidance to generate crops.
+Center-suppressed Sampling: Lower the probability near the center, higher probability at other positions.
+Larger sampling variance leads to smaller overlap and less similarity. [link](https://openaccess.thecvf.com/content/CVPR2022/papers/Peng_Crafting_Better_Contrastive_Views_for_Siamese_Representation_Learning_CVPR_2022_paper.pdf)

+## Vicinity Vision Transformer

+For each image patch, the attention weight is adjust based on its 2D Manhattan distance measured by its neighboring patches.
+In this case, the neighbouring patches will receive stronger attention than far away patches. [link](https://arxiv.org/pdf/2206.10552.pdf)

+## Few-Max: Few-Shot Domain Adaptation for Unsupervised Contrastive Representation Learning

+The performance of contrastive learning may degrade due to the lack of target datasets, especially for few-shot learning cases.
+Uses ideas from knowledge distillation and sim2real generation methods to learn a novel representation using a pretrained network as a regularizer.  [link](https://arxiv.org/pdf/2206.10137.pdf)

+## CLiMB: A Continual Learning Benchmark for Vision-and-Language Tasks

+Existing CL benchmarks have facilitated research on task adaptation and mitigating catastrophic forgetting, but are limited to vision-only and language-only tasks.
+Authors propose CLiMB to study the challenge of learning multimodal tasks in a CL setting, and to systematically evaluate how upstream continual learning can rapidly generalize to new multimodal tasks in a CL setting.

+CliMB evaluates candidate CL models and learning algorithms in two phases, for phase 1, upstream continual learning: a pre-trained multimodal model is trained on a sequence of vision and language tasks, and evaluated after each task on its degree of Forgetting of past tasks and knowledge transfer to the next task.
+For phase 2, after each multimodal task the model is evaluated for its downstream Low-Shot transfer capability on both multimodal and unimodal tasks. [link](https://arxiv.org/pdf/2206.09059.pdf)

+## Bi-Calibration Networks for Weakly-Supervised Video Representation Learning

+Authors propose a new design of mutual calibration between query and text to boost weakly-supervised video representation learning.
+Couples two calibrations to learn the amendment from text to query and vice versa.
+Executes clustering on all the titles of the videos searched by an identical query and takes the centroid of each cluster as a text prototype. [link](https://arxiv.org/pdf/2206.10491.pdf)

+## Automatic Concept Extraction for Concept Bottleneck-based Video Classification

+To decouple the visual representation via concept guides.
+For complex tasks, the labels and the relationship between visual elements span many frames.
+So automatically discovering concepts and extracting them is very important.
+CoDEx identifies a rich set of complex concept abstractions from NL explanations of videos and obviates the need to predefine the amorphous set of concepts. [link](https://arxiv.org/pdf/2206.10129.pdf)